-Preferred Assisted Living & Home Care homes range from 8-15 residents and are all in residential neighborhoods in residential home settings.
+Preferred Assisted Living and Respite Care homes range from 8-15 residents and are all in residential neighborhoods in residential home settings.
 Our assisted living homes provide care to a wide range of care levels including those who need assistance.

 Who should consider Assisted Living?

 Elderly individuals who need help with activities of daily living, but do not need the services of a nursing home may want to consider assisted living.
 At Preferred Assisted Living and Respite Care, providing residents with consistent care in a home-like environment is our top goal.
 As independence decreases and needs change, we bring the services you need to either our home or yours so that you can maintain comfortable living in a familiar environment.

 What kind of Licensure do Assisted Living Communities Need?

 Assisted living communities are licensed and regulated by the state; there is no federal regulatory board.
 In New Mexico, the Department of Health is responsible for licensing all assisted living and adult residential care facilities.
 Preferred Assisted Living and Respite Care is not only licensed by the New Mexico Department of Health and Environmental Health, but also the Board of Pharmacy.
 In addition, we belong to the Assisted Living Service Organization of New Mexico, and the Alzheimer’s Association.

 How is Resident Safety in Assisted Living Facilities?